Ranking every player to wear No.9 for Man Utd in the Premier League

 While his goalscoring rate slowed down, the Belgian still bagged 27 in all competitions in his debut season, only for a lack of form, fitness and United’s general existential crisis under Jose Mourinho and Ole Gunnar Solskjaer to ultimately end his Old Trafford career after just two seasons.

-Martial remains an impossible player to judge.
-After moving to England as a teenager amid cries of, “How much?!” from your dad, he looked the real deal as United’s No.9 after announcing himself with that wonderful goal against Liverpool on his debut.
+After moving to England as a teenager amid cries of, “How much?!” from your dad, Martial looked the real deal as United’s No.9 after announcing himself with that wonderful goal against Liverpool on his debut.

 He continued to carry United alongside Marcus Rashford under difficult circumstances in Louis van Gaal’s final season in charge, only to be stripped of the No.9 upon Jose Mourinho and Zlatan Ibrahimovic’s arrival in the summer.